MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 	--------                              ------
 	\\Server1\Documents\Test1.docx        Protected

-To unprotect a file, you must have Owner or Extract rights from when the  file was protected, or be super user for AD RMS.
+To unprotect a file, you must have Owner or Extract usage rights from when the  file was protected, or be super user for AD RMS.
 Then, use the Unprotect cmdlet.
 For example:

 	Unprotect-RMSFile C:\test.docx -InPlace